$k$-center Clustering under Perturbation Resilience: -center under -perturbation resilience

 \begin{proof} Assume the lemma is false.
-The first step is to construct a set $C$ of $\leq k-3$ points which are $\leq 3r^*$ from every point in $S$.
-Once we find $C$, we will show how to find 3 dummy centers which contradict $(3,\epsilon)$- perturbation resilience.
+By assumption, there exists a set $B$, $|B|\geq 7$, of centers $c_i$ such that $\exists q$ with $d(q,c_i)\leq r^*$ and $d(c_i,q)> r^*$.
+The first step is to use this set of bad centers to construct a set $C$ of $\leq k-3$ points which are $\leq 3r^*$ from every point in $S$.
+Once we find $C$, we will show how this set cannot exist under $(3,\epsilon)$-perturbation resilience, causing a contradiction.